MikielAgutu/typ-site/src/docs/getting-started.md

 ### Configure the formatting

-Typ gives you control over how your PDF is created through a configuration file.
+Typ gives you control over how your PDF is created through a set of configuration options.

+Let's use the `--fontSize` option from the command line.

+Run `typ typeset -i text.md post-script.md -o myDoc.pdf --fontSize 18pt`.

+You should see the difference by the way `myDoc.pdf` looks.

+### Configuration files

+Typ can read configuration options from a file also.

 Create a new file called `config.yaml` and paste in the following: